rudeUltra/react-File/README.md

 ## 💭 Installation
+Clone the repository or Download it directly.

-The database is hosted using MongoDB atlas follow the below steps to run the application run the server and FrontEnd together.
+The database is hosted using MongoDB atlas follow the below steps to run the application and run the server and FrontEnd together.

 ## 📦 Run FrontEnd